s-fellner/BSA_Rolex/README.md

 This repository contains all the work done by the group Rolex for the project of Big Scale Analytics 2021.

+We intend to assess the problem by building a text recognition classifier which, based on the learning sentences we buildt, would suggest the language level of the sentence.
+There could be different way to classify sentences :
+- Based on the overall structure of the sentence (and also the time used for the verbs)
+- The overall lexical level of the sentence (proximity to english words, technical lexic, ...)
+- The use of expressions
+- The Context in which the sentence could be used (thesis, article, advertisement, meal, personnal letter, ...)

 # Log

 **01.03**